jzck/llcotp.com/1/5-the-lagrangian-for-a-system-of-particles.md

 Let us now consider a system of particles which interact with one another but with no other bodies.
 This is called a closed system.
 It is found that the interaction between the particles can be described by adding to the Lagrangian `LL1/4.2` for non-interacting particles a certain function of the co-ordinates, which depends on the nature of the interaction[^1].
 Denoting this function by $-U$, we have

+[^1]: This statement is valid in classical mechanics.
+Relativistic mechanics is not considered in this book.
+(See `LL2`)

 ```load
 LL1/5.1
 ```